 Title: Assistant Coach

-Jared McMahon enters his first season with the Wolverines after being hired in October 2024.
-McMahon comes to Michigan from Bucknell University and will work primarily with the faceoff unit, goalies and help with the offense.
+Jared McMahon enters his second season with the Wolverines after being hired in October 2024.
+McMahon came to Michigan from Bucknell University and works primarily with the faceoff unit and goalies as the Wolverines' third assistant coach.

 McMahon served as an assistant coach at Bucknell for the 2024 campaign where he worked with the faceoff unit, goalies and defense as he focused on technical skills, communication and working with the scout team.